vlad17/vlad17.github.io/_posts/2016-07-17-ad-click-prediction.md

 Google makes it clear the bottleneck with this model is RAM: more features included enable higher accuracy.

-### Probablistic Feature Inclusion
+### Probabilistic Feature Inclusion

 You can't perform standard offline feature bagging to exclude features: this requires performing a write to the data to exclude said features, expensive in an online context.
-Instead, the first several instances of a feature can be ignored, with a feature only starting to be tracked in the coefficient vector if it passes a probibalistic inclusion barrier.
+Instead, the first several instances of a feature can be ignored, with a feature only starting to be tracked in the coefficient vector if it passes a probabilistic inclusion barrier.

 ##### Poisson Inclusion